 Check the real-time data here: LINK

 Lapland Welcome has arranged Aurora hunting at the Arctic Circle and further north for years.
 The likelihood to see Northern Lights – Aurora Borealis is about 90% in clear nights and on organized trips.
 The weather on the mountains (called in Lapland “fells”) is unpredictable, you never know which night is the best night and the weather often changes several times during the trip.
 Only one thing is sure – if you don’t try you don’t see the lights!
 On guided tour the chances to see the Northern Lights are the best.
 The best place is an absolutely dark mountain with a good view to north and comfortable shelter to keep you warm.
 Lapland Welcome offers Northern Lights trips every evening from August 21st till April 21st.
 Daily trips from Rovaniemi, Kemi, Katkavaara and Ivalo-Saariselka and round tours all over Lapland and northern Scandinavia as well as private tours are organized.
 Book online or ask an offer!

 Glass igloos for tourists have been built in several destinations in Finnish Lapland.
 It is a nice experience to sleep in a glass igloo and watch the sky above from your bed but … to see the Aurora you would need good micro climate, good view to the northern horizon as most of the lights are next to the horizon and a guide supporting and telling what is visible.
 The best chances you have outside of the glass igloos if they are located well, usually not.
 The location is everything.
 Igloos on mountains are rare.
-We recommend investing better on guided tours.
+We recommend better guided tours.

 Welcome to our guided tours or book from us the best accommodation for viewing Auroras – we have the knowledge!